|22. October 2020||3. November 2020||Lome in / Accra out||2789 €/person *||Send request * price for min. 6 people|

-Upon arrival at the Accra airport in Ghana, you will be assisted with your baggage and transferred to your hotel.
+Upon arrival at the Lomè airport in Togo, you will be assisted with your baggage and transferred to your hotel.

-We reach Ganvie, the largest and most beautiful African village on stilts.
-The village has managed to preserve its traditions and environment despite the long-lasting human presence in a closed setting.
+We cross Lake Nokwe with a motorized boat to reach Ganvie, the largest and most beautiful African village on stilts.
+The village has managed to preserve its traditions and environment despite the long-lasting human presence in a closed setting; and the lake is not over-fished.
 Life unfolds each day around the canoes that men, women and children guide with ease using brightly colored poles.
 It is with these canoes that men fish, women deliver goods to the market and children go to school and play.

 We move to Abomey where we visit the Royal Palace.
 The walls of the palace are decorated with bas-reliefs representing symbols of the ancient Dahomey kings.
 Now a museum listed on the Unesco World Heritage List, it displays items belonging to the ancient kings: thrones, cult altars, statues, costumes and weapons.

 We stop at the Dankoli Fetish, an important place for the Voodoo cult: thousands of little sticks are pushed in the fetish as testimony of the countless prayers for a good harvest, a happy wedding, an easy delivery, success at school etc. In the afternoon we discover old Taneka villages located on a mountain with the same name.
 The villages are made up of round houses covered with a conical roof protected at the top by a terra cotta pot.
 The upper part of the village is inhabited by the young initiated and by the fetish priests who only cover themselves with a goat skin and always carry a long pipe